USB4: USB4 Version 1.0

 USB4 was announced in March 2019 by the USB Promoter Group.
 The version 1.0 of the USB4 specification, released 29 August 2019, is titled "Universal Serial Bus 4 (USB4™)".
-Several news reports before the release of that version sometime use the wrong terminology "USB 4.0" and "USB 4".
+Several news reports before the release of that version sometimes use the wrong terminology "USB 4.0" and "USB 4".

 In the announcement press release, the USB Promoter Group mentions that USB4 is "based on the Thunderbolt™ protocol specification recently contributed by Intel Corporation".

 Goals stated in the USB4 specification are increasing bandwidth, helping to converge the USB-C connector ecosystem, and "minimize end-user confusion".
 Some of the key areas to achieve this are using a single USB-C connector type, to offer display and data transfer features, while retaining "compatibility with existing and Thunderbolt products".

-Version 1.0 defined 20 Gbit/s and 40 Gbit/s connections, the required support of USB 2.0 and USB 3.x connections at up to 10 Gbit/s with support for tunneling connections according to the PCIe 4.0, USB 3.2 and DP 1.4a specifications.
-Optional backwards compatibility to Thunderbolt 3 as well as Host-to-Host networking were also defined.
+Version 1.0 defined 20 Gbit/s and 40 Gbit/s connections, the required support of USB 2.0 and USB 3.x connections at up to 10 Gbit/s with support for tunneling connections according to the PCIe 4.0, USB 3.2, and DP 1.4a specifications.
+Optional backward compatibility to Thunderbolt 3 as well as Host-to-Host networking were also defined.

 Compared to Thunderbolt 3, USB4 changed the raw bit rates slightly to bring them in line with other USB specifications, where the nominal bit rate matches the raw bit rate.
-USB4 also added support for USB3 tunnels and use of the USB2 wires for improved backwards compatibility with previous USB standards and to allow for simpler USB4 devices without support for PCIe.
+USB4 also added support for USB3 tunnels and use of the USB2 wires for improved backward compatibility with previous USB standards and to allow for simpler USB4 devices without support for PCIe.
 USB4 also added support for hub topologies compared to Thunderbolt's previous restriction to daisy-chaining topology.

-In July 2020 Intel announced Thunderbolt 4 as an implementation of USB4 40 Gbit/s with additional requirements, such as mandatory backwards compatibility to Thunderbolt 3 and requirement for smaller notebooks to support being charged over Thunderbolt 4 ports.
-Publications such as Anandtech described Thunderbolt 4 as "superset of TB3 and USB4" and "able to accept TB4, TB3, USB4, and USB 3/2/1 connections".
+In July 2020 Intel announced Thunderbolt 4 as an implementation of USB4 40 Gbit/s with additional requirements, such as mandatory backward compatibility to Thunderbolt 3 and requirement for smaller notebooks to support being charged over Thunderbolt 4 ports.
+Publications such as AnandTech described Thunderbolt 4 as "superset of TB3 and USB4" and "able to accept TB4, TB3, USB4, and USB 3/2/1 connections".

 Intel itself describes Thunderbolt 4 as "delivering increased minimum performance requirements, expanded capabilities and USB4 specification compliance" and as building "on the innovation of Thunderbolt 3".